-Muthappa, Mishra clash in 123rd All India Amateur Golf Final - www.lokmattimes.com
+Muthappa, Mishra clash in 123rd All India Amateur Golf final - www.lokmattimes.com

-Chandigarh, Dec 14 Varun Muthappa of Karnataka will take on Anshul Mishra in the final of the IGU ...
+Chandigarh (Punjab)[India], December 15 : Varun Muthappa of Karnataka will take on Anshul Mishra in the final of the ...

-Chandigarh, Dec 14 Varun Muthappa of Karnataka will take on Anshul Mishra in the final of the IGU 123rd All-India Amateur Golf Championship of India held in the Chandigarh Golf Club.
-The two young stars qualified for the championship laden with history by winning close matches.
+Chandigarh (Punjab)[India], December 15 : Varun Muthappa of Karnataka will take on Anshul Mishra in the final of the IGU 123rd All India Amateur Golf Championship of India was held in the Chandigarh Golf Club.
+The two young stars are qualified for the championship laden with history by winning close matches.

 A total number of 32 players came through the stroke play event for the match play segment.
 After the first round, it came down to 16 players in the pre-quarterfinals of the prestigious event.